thesephist/oak/www/content/ackermann.md

 date: 2022-03-10T15:34:17-05:00
 ---

 Once in a while, I like to play around with Oak to test new mathematical ideas I come across.
-Today, I was reminded of [Ackermann functions](https://en.wikipedia.org/wiki/Ackermann_function), and thought I'd write a small Oak program to get a feel for how the function behaved.
+Today, I was reminded of the [Ackermann function](https://en.wikipedia.org/wiki/Ackermann_function), and thought I'd write a small Oak program to get a feel for how the function behaved.

 The Ackermann function is quite simple to write.
 It takes two integers and returns an integer.